 Statements to borrowers.
-If you are required to file Form 1098-E, you must provide a statement, on paper or electronically, to the borrower.
-For more information about the requirements to furnish a statement to the borrower, see part H in the 2002 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+If you are required to file Form 1098-E, you must provide a statement or acceptable substitute, on paper or electronically, to the borrower.
+For more information about the requirements to furnish a statement to the borrower, see part H in the 2005 General Instructions for Forms 1099, 1098, 5498, and W-2G.